 The conversion of a 1950s, 3 storey office block into luxury apartments.
 The project would take into account the entirety of the property utilising the existing layout and structural elements of the property.
 The main skeleton of the property would remain the same with all non-integral walls being removed allowing for the development of a free-flowing luxury complex.

-With all projects the planning is as vital as any other element.
-Prior to providing our clients with prices on jobs such as this we will always look to complete as a minimum, one site visit.
-On this project we were afforded the luxury of 2 site visits even before quoting for the works.
-Through the completion of these site visits we were able to seek clarification over a number of concerns which may have limited the survey.
+With all projects, the planning is as vital as any other element.
+Prior to providing our clients with prices on jobs such as this, we will always look to complete as a minimum, one site visit.
+On this project, we were offered the luxury of 2 site visits even before quoting for the works.
+Through the completion of these site visits, we were able to seek clarification over a number of concerns that may have limited the survey.